Sunday, January 4, 2026

 Another world is still to come, waiting for its coming creation.

-For now, we have strife, disease, suffering, injustice ― but in that day, those evil things won't even be remembered.
+For now, we have strife, disease, abuse, injustice ― but our hope is firmly settled in a coming day when those evil things won't even be remembered.
+Our hope rests in the One who will make all things new.

 "Of the increase of his government and peace